haacked/haacked.com/_posts/archived/2004-02-06-top-12-things-a-klingon-programmer-would-say.aspx.markdown

 ---
 layout: post
-title: "Top 12 Things A Klingon Programmer Would Say "
+title: 'Top 12 Things A Klingon Programmer Would Say '
 date: 2004-02-06 -0800
 comments: true
 disqus_identifier: 177
 categories: []
+redirect_from: "/archive/2004/02/05/top-12-things-a-klingon-programmer-would-say.aspx/"
 ---

 1. Specifications are for the weak and timid!
 2. This machine is a piece of GAGH!
 I need dual Pentium processors if I am to do battle with this code!